What Is BMR: Why It Is Not Your Daily Calorie Target | CalCalc

 PubMed

-Original paper describing the Mifflin-St Jeor equation.
+Original paper behind the Mifflin-St Jeor resting-energy equation.

 3. Hall KD, et al. Quantification of the effect of energy imbalance on bodyweight.